 The Board is responsible for the effective stewardship of the Company's affairs.
 Strategy issues and all material operational matters are considered at its meetings.

-The Board meets formally at least four times each year.
-The primary focus at regular Board meetings is the review of investment performance and associated matters, including asset allocation, marketing/investor relations, peer group information and industry issues.
+The Board met formally four times during the year.
+The primary focus at regular Board meetings was the review of investment performance and associated matters, including asset allocation, marketing/investor relations, peer group information and industry issues.